 Investment Security in the Mediterranean (ISMED) Support Programme

-Launched in November 2012, the ISMED Support Programme seeks to increase infrastructure investment in the Southern Mediterranean Region by providing advisory services to host governments on reducing the legal risk of specific investment projects.
-It will also bring government and private sector representatives together in a policy dialogue to help ensure that project-specific recommendations lead to broader reforms.
+Launched in November 2012, the ISMED Support Programme seeks to increase infrastructure investment in the Southern Mediterranean Region by providing advisory services to host governments on reducing the legal risk of specific investment projects, conducting public-private policy dialogue on broader legal framework improvements, and informing potential investors of available risk mitigation instruments.

 In parallel, the European Union has launched the ISMED Risk and Cost Sharing Toolkit of the EU Neighbourhood Investment Facility (NIF).
 Operational since May 2008, the NIF is an innovative financial instrument of the European Neighbourhood Policy, whose primary objective is to finance, with a mix of grants and loans, key infrastructure projects in the transport, energy, social and environment sectors, as well as to support private sector development (in particular small and medium enterprises) in the Neighbourhood Region.